Rablidad/Spyware-Screenshot/README.md

 ### ENGLISH: ###
 ### ABOUT IPFORWARD FILE ####
-### knowing an external LAN attack is going to be necessary to set you IP Forward Settings on, a very basic but efficient
+#### knowing an external LAN attack is going to be necessary to set you IP Forward Settings on, a very basic but efficient script has been made and i've made it available to download. ####
-script has been made and i made it available to download.### 1 -> give it execution's permission: chmod +x ipforward 2 -> execute: sudo ./ipforward (if you are at the same directory of the file) otherwise, sudo /path/to/ipforward_file
+1 -> give it execution's permission: chmod +x ipforward 2 -> execute: sudo ./ipforward (if you are at the same directory of the file) otherwise, sudo /path/to/ipforward_file